 In 2010, the University of Wisconsin–Eau Claire held its first LGBTQ film festival, bringing an array of quality, first-run queer cinema to the Eau Claire community.

-Founded by associate professor of communication and journalism Ellen Mahaffy and associate professor of sociology Pam Forman, the Eau Queer Film Festival stands out in a dwindling group of university queer film festivals remaining in the United States.
+Founded by professor of communication and journalism Ellen Mahaffy and associate professor of sociology Pam Forman, the Eau Queer Film Festival stands out in a dwindling group of university queer film festivals remaining in the United States.
 Within the University of Wisconsin system, Madison, Steven’s Point, and Milwaukee also have queer film festivals.
 Other festivals include the University of Oregon, Indiana University of Pennsylvania, Syracuse University, and the University of Louisville.

 While Forman and Mahaffy are its creators, the content of Eau Queer is student-driven; students produce the festival from the initial stages of screening films at Frameline in San Francisco to negotiating fees with distributors, and engineering a publicity campaign.
 Students learn valuable skills in film criticism, event planning and public relations, and use the power of cinema to build bridges between the UWEC campus and larger Eau Claire queer communities.